YevheniiaTerzic/Job_Skills_Terzic_Project/README.md

 # Job Skills Terzic Project

 This project consists of two parts:
-- Data Jobs Terzic Project
+- Data Jobs
-- Job Transition Terzic Project
+- Job Transition

 The first one explores **how to land a high-paying data job in Europe** using data-driven insights from global job postings.
 While the second one uncovers **ways to boost you career and raise the salary** throught transition into more skilled and payed role.